chandnii7/Transfer-Loss-NLP/README.md

 # Transfer Loss Across Domain

 Program to analyze tranfer loss across domains using example of books and electronics.
+The input vectors are created with Chi Squared.

 ### Dataset:
 1. Source Domain: Books